aarondudor/personal-portfolio/README.md

 This project is a personal portfolio that was created through a Create React App bootstrap and developed using JSX and Tailwind CSS.

-To view live website, visit [aarondudor.dev](https://www.aarondudor.dev)
+Deployed using Vercel at [aarondudor.dev](https://www.aarondudor.dev)

 # Getting Started with Create React App